ScottBickish/fs-journal/quizzes/week01.md

 ```
 <!-- enter you answer in the space below -->
 ```
+selector, property, value
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+font-weight: 700;
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+body
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+order list, unordered list, description list
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+by setting a parent container element to display flex your allowing the children elements to be manipulated in many different ways.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+margin, padding
 ```